fyii200/fyii200.github.io/docs/_posts/2021-12-29-fundus-magnification.md

 ---
 #### Deriving the equation for total magnification (using Figure 1 as reference)
 Total magnification depends on the magnification due to the camera and that due to the optics of an eye.
-In deriving the equation for total magnification, it is helpful to keep in mind the general equation for magnification, `M`:
+In deriving the equation for total magnification, it is helpful to keep the general equation for magnification, `M`, in mind:

 <p align="center"> (1) <img src="https://latex.codecogs.com/svg.image?M&space;=&space;\frac{s}{t}" title="M = \frac{s}{t}" /> </p>